-Search engines like Google or Bing assume that a page that doesn’t get any Internal links from within its own site has no importance.
+Many times you going through a question in mind is Does Orphan Pages Hurt SEO?
+But Search engines like Google or Bing assume that a page that doesn’t get any Internal links from within its own site has no importance.
 Even if your orphan pages are found in your website sitemap, they are still a problem for SEO.

-1. Low Rankings: Even if these pages have good content but they typically don’t rank well in SERPs or get many organic search results (Organic traffic).
+Even if these pages have good content but they typically don’t rank well in SERPs or get many organic search results (Organic traffic).

-2. Crawl Issues: Low-value orphan pages can be problematic to crawl budgets from your important pages that need to rank.
+Low-value orphan pages can be problematic to crawl budgets from your important pages that need to rank.

 Orphan pages and Shopify stores

-Orphan pages are a big hassle for most Shopify stores, mostly due to store themes being used.
+The orphan page (has no incoming internal links) is a big hassle for most Shopify stores, mostly due to store themes being used.
 Here's the link to an article explaining the problem.